WHAD: History

 The station signed on the air on May 30, 1948.
 The current-day WHAD is of no relation to the WHAD in Milwaukee which broadcast in the 1920s and early 1930s under the ownership of Marquette University.
 That station merged in 1934 into what is now the current-day WISN.
 WHAD was the second FM station of Wisconsin Educational Radio, forerunner of WPR.
 It is one of the oldest FM outlets in the state.
 The call sign takes WHA's call sign and adds a D for the community of Delafield.

-For many years, WHAD was part of WPR's news and talk "Ideas Network."
+For many years, WHAD was part of WPR's news and talk "Ideas Network".
 It maintained a local news staff and cut-ins outside of the main WPR network, and the station's facilities originated some programming for the network, including Kathleen Dunn's afternoon program until her retirement in the summer of 2017.
 WHAD also had its own 414 studio line for Milwaukee callers to call into locally originated programs.
-Because of the lack of a sister station providing WPR's News and Classical Network to Milwaukee, WHAD aired the HD2 Classical Network via HD Radio to the market via their HD2 subchannel, which only differed from the News and Classical Network in having a full-classical format overlaying NPR and APM news programming exclusive to WUWM in the market; it became the market's only classical music station over the air in 2007 after WFMR abandoned the format commercially.
+Because of the lack of a sister station providing WPR's News and Classical Network to Milwaukee, WHAD aired the HD2 Classical Network via HD Radio to the market via their HD2 subchannel, which only differed from the News and Classical Network in having additional classical music programming overlaying NPR and APM news programming exclusive to WUWM in the market; it became the market's only classical music station over the air in 2007 after WFMR abandoned the format commercially.

 The station's transmitter is located in western Waukesha County just south of Delafield, almost halfway between Milwaukee and Madison.
-The tower was placed there to provide Ideas Network coverage to some eastern portions of Madison since the Ideas Network flagship station WHA originally was a daytimer, required to sign off at sunset.
+The tower was placed there to provide nighttime Ideas Network coverage to some eastern portions of Madison since Ideas Network flagship WHA originally was a daytimer, required to sign off at sunset.
 While WHA has operated 24 hours a day since 1987, it must reduce its signal to all-but-unlistenable levels at sunset.
-WHAD thus provided nighttime Ideas Network coverage to eastern Madison.
+WHAD thus continued to provide nighttime Ideas Network coverage to eastern Madison.